 After meditating for six months, my cravings for both were completely gone and I stopped seeing my counselor.
 I haven’t had a craving for either in over 10 years.
 Meditation to quit drinking and smoking was the best decision.

 Thanks to meditation, I see both drinking and smoking with great clarity—as addictive poisons that rob us of our higher intelligence.
 And it was surprisingly easy!

-What Meditation Showed Me
+What Meditation Showed Me About Drinking and Smoking

 Meditation showed me that lasting peace and bliss comes from within, not from fleeting external pleasures.
 It just takes one conscious breath to let go of any stress and tension, and to feel a deep and abiding calm, joy, and gratitude.
 I see clearly now the insanity of throwing away money to slowly kill myself.
 All I was doing was delaying myself from finding the true source of happiness.